-The Penman Upper Model was augmented to account for the grammar of German in the 1990's and it became the Merged Upper Model [Henschel, 1993; Henschel and Bateman, 1994] for use in the KOMET-Penman Multilingual Development Environment (KPML) system (see Section 5.5.5 below).
+The Penman Upper Model was augmented to account for the grammar of German in the 1990's and it became the Merged Upper Model [Henschel, 1993; Henschel and Bateman, 1994] for use in the KOMET-Penman Multilingual Development Environment (KPML) system (see Section 6.5 below).

 In order to provide more linguistic coverage, both in terms of the generation ability in a given language, but also in various other languages, and to bring the Merged Upper Model more in line with the systemic work of Halliday and Matthiessen [Halliday and Matthiessen, 1999], the Generalized Upper Model (GUM) [Bateman et al., 1995] was created.
-At the time of writing, the latest version of GUM is 3.06, and Figure 5.17 shows its higher level classes along with their taxonomical relations.
-In terms of representation format, the GUM, originally written in LOOM [MacGregor and Bates, 1987], has been made available as OWL-DL7 file.
+At the time of writing, the latest version of GUM is 3.0.
+In terms of representation format, the GUM, originally written in LOOM [MacGregor and Bates, 1987], has been made available as an OWL-DL file.